Quackerona/Project-C.U.A/README.md

   -  Project C.U.A isn't limited by Haxeflixel's capabilities, as the Godot game engine allows alot more flexibilities and functionalities.

 # Requirements:
+- .NET Framework and other dependencies to get C# working.
 - Godot Engine (.NET) >= 4.1.1.
-- Good knowledge of working with the C# coding language.
+- Good knowledge of working with the C# or GDScript coding language.

+_Wiki will be made soon_
+[Disclaimer: This is a modification and should be treated as such.)